 Tara is accountable to the American Counseling Association, American Mental Health Counselors Association, New York Mental Health Counselors Association, and the Association for Play Therapy.
 Tara is also a Nationally Certified Counselor through the National Board of Certified Counselors.

-Tara’s Park Slope office is conveniently located near psychiatrists, pediatricians, speech and language service providers, and massage therapists.
+Tara’s Brooklyn Heights office is conveniently located near psychiatrists, pediatricians, speech and language service providers, and massage therapists.
 It is easily accessible by car, train, and subway.